madeoninfo/.NET-WebServices/README.md

 # .NET-WebServices

 Forked project to clarify for neebies and support the latest Web Services functionality (01/07/2017).
 Only the Example 2 has been altered accordingly.
+General information about the web service can be found here: https://softone.gr/ws/ but more detailed analysis exists in the Black Book...